 Fusion Engineering started as a different company, called Drones for Work.
-What was the initial goal for that startup?
+What was the initial goal for that start-up?

-In the beginning of a startup the main focus is developing and testing the business model.
-Initially, we thought, drones are currently flying cameras, what if we combine drones with robotics to perform physical labor?
+In the beginning of a start-up the main focus is developing and testing the business model.
+Initially, we thought, drones are currently flying cameras, what if we combine drones with robotics to perform physical labour?
 The technology we are developing allows for drones to fly near structures even in the turbulent winds there.
 This allows us to get close enough for any robotics to do their job.
 That is how we got to Drones for Work, drones to perform routine physical tasks.

 What is the greatest tip you got when starting up this company?